 Communism, it seems, reenforces Capitalism by creating bigger and more efficient power structures through the communal association.
 On our planet no one so far has been able to achieve a complete Communist or Capitalist utopia because one can not survive without the other.
 Capitalism provides a sense of competition and drive forward and Communism acts like the breaks on a car, slowing us down at sharp turns and making sure we don't crash when rolling down a steep hill.
 Applying this theory to just humans, it is easy to see that in order to achieve a perfect society we must have a 50/50 split between these two doctrines.
 We have not achieved this balance yet.

 Few would argue that Fascism should be that 50/50 split.
-And I would agree with them.
-It is far to close to Capitalism in its origin and theories to be a true 50/50.
+And I would disagree with them because it is far too close to Capitalism in its origin and theories to be a true 50/50.
 Neither is Socialism a better match for that split.
 In a socialist society there are too many breaks on progress and too much is expected and required from the government.
 What one is looking for is a system with that perfect balance, where the government is involved just enough to keep the Capitalists in check and away just enough to keep the Communists from bringing our society to a halt.
 We have not achieved that balance yet.

 Because we have not achieved that balance, I consider myself more of a conservative than a liberal.
 Conservatives pride themselves in keeping things they way they used to be and liberals trip over themselves to change thing for the better.
 Like the proverbial struggle between Communism and Capitalism, the tug of war between Conservatives and Liberals is about achieving that perfect balance.
 The difference is in the speed with which that balance is hoped to be achieved.

-One of my favourite authors, Brandon Sanderson, wrote a sentence that has been stuck with me for a while.
+One of my favourite authors, Brandon Sanderson, wrote a phrase that stuck with me.
 In The Way of Kings, he wrote

-Journey before destination.
-I think that this is a sentence describing conservative's goal.
+journey before destination.
+I think that this is a phrase that describes conservative's goal.
 I think that it tells me and all of us a very important truth.
 Wherever we are going, we first and foremost must enjoy the journey there.
-I think that conservatives value the journey, even though many do not realize it.
+I think that conservatives value this journey, even though many do not realize it.
 From liberal perspective, the destination is the most important thing.
-For them it's important to begin the journey, get to the finish as fast as possible, and start over.
-That is why I am not a liberal.
+For them it's important to get going and get to the finish as fast as possible, and then start over.

 I surmise that not all conservatives agree with my reasoning.
 Deep down however, I believe that they enjoy it when things remain as they are.
 Everyone accepts change, because change is an ever-present entity.
 But for a conservative it is important to have that change come slowly, with plenty of time to figure out if it's beneficial or detrimental to everyone's well-being.